Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 - Cut out and remove the tongue part of the planks using a utility knife.
 This is the side that will be facing the wall.

-- Snap the short edges of the planks together with a few taps of a mallet.
+- Snap the short edges of the planks together with a few taps of a rubber mallet.

-- Once the row is ready, push it to the wall using quarter inch spacers between the wall and the planks.
+- Once the first row of planks is ready, push it to the wall using quarter-inch spacers between the wall and the planks.
+The spacers make sure that there is an expansion gap.

 Installing the second row